Overview

 Where you could go after your studies

-This MSci Advanced Psychology degree qualifies for Graduate Basis for Registration (GBR) with the BPS.
-This gives you a recognised foundation to progress to specialist areas of psychology and eventually become a Chartered Psychologist.
+Our MSci Advanced Psychology degree qualifies for Graduate Basis for Registration (GBR) with the BPS, which gives you a recognised foundation to progress to specialist areas of psychology and eventually become a Chartered Psychologist.

 There are currently 10 professional divisions within the BPS including Clinical Psychology, Educational Psychology, Sport and Exercise Psychology.
 Each of these pathways has a professional training programme which starts with attaining a GBR.